seanbreckenridge/exobrain/programming/design/user_interfaces/alan_kay_user_interface/README.md

 ### Tim Galleway - Inner Game of Tennis

 If you don't have a good theory of learning, you can still help people learn by making them focus, by removing interference.
-Thats often done through by something not in the Facts/Logic part of your brain.
+That's often done through by something not in the Facts/Logic part of your brain.
 By giving someone something physical to do or say, you remove the barrier of thinking about how to do something.

 The part of the body that you want to have learn don't understand English, they are visceral and understand by muscle memory.